doodspav/atomics/README.md

 building it (making sure to build the shared library version), and then copy-paste the shared library file into `atomics._clib` manually.

+**NOTE**
+Currently, the library builds a dummy extension in order to trick `setuptools` into building a non-purepython wheel.
+If you are ok with a purepython wheel, then feel free to remove the code for that from `setup.py` (at the bottom).
+Otherwise, you will need a C99 compliant C compiler, and probably the development libraries/headers for whichever version of Python you're using.

 ## Future Thoughts
 - add docstrings
 - add tests